hummingbird-project/hummingbird/docs/threat_model.md

 - For example we are not responsible for vulnerabilities like SQL injection.

 Cross-Site scripting (XSS)
-- XSS attacks are not something that the server framework can directly protect against.
-We do supply support for building content-security-policy headers which can help it avoiding these and the swift-mustache package that is part of the Hummingbird framework will neutralize any HTML grammar, to avoid scripts being inserted into web pages.
+- XSS attacks are something that the server framework can not directly protect against.
+We do supply support for building content-security-policy headers which can help avoiding these and the swift-mustache package that is part of the Hummingbird framework will neutralize any HTML grammar, to avoid scripts being inserted into web pages.

+This is an active document, and will be updated throughout development.